 Emily & Brad have to be two of the most creative people I’ve ever met.
 It’s one of the many ways they’re so wonderfully suited for each other.
 They met back in 2014 at a rock climbing meet up group, which set the stage for their future adventures.
 Always active, creative and sincere, their personalities and love story really shone through their wedding decor.
 But before we get to the wedding, I want to celebrate how well Brad knows his bride – he proposed in their home with a handmade ring box from a red cedar tree he’d cut down in the backyard… and no ring!
 Instead, they decided to have custom rings designed together, with great intentionality, and both wore their custom rings before their wedding, establishing them as equal partners from the beginning of their engagement.

-As further proof of how perfectly suited they are, these crazy kids decided to get rid of wedding stress the morning of the wedding with some good ole fashioned exercise.
+As further proof of how perfectly suited they are, these crazy kids decided to get rid of wedding stress the morning of the wedding with some good old fashioned exercise.
 Brad invited guests to join him for a 5k run/walk along the American Tobacco Trail, and Emily invited guests to join her for goat yoga at Hux Family Farm.
 After the morning activities, the couple made their way to The Eco Institute to start getting ready for their big day, on September 14, 2019.
-They spent the whole day together, except for a few minutes when Emily went to get dressed and do her hair and makeup.
+They spent the afternoon together, except for a few minutes when Emily went to get dressed and do her hair and makeup.
 A first look followed, and they spent the rest of the day hanging out before the ceremony.
 Talk about best friends!
 Brad looked dapper in his dress pants, shirt and vest, and signature mohawk, and Emily looked like she was floating in her pink top and dreamy, flowing, handmade white skirt.

 With the couple tucked away, guests started arriving and were met with their first taste of how personalized this wedding would be.
 On one welcome table, guests were encouraged to leave their cards and gifts and sign cloth squares that Brad’s mom would later turn into a quilt.
 On the other welcome table, guests got to choose their wedding favor, which would also serve as their cup for the night – beautiful, unique, handmade mugs created by Brad.
 Guests were invited to hang out in the garden and enjoy a mug full of ginger peach mead from HoneyGirl before making their way down to the ceremony gazebo beside the water, following paper lanterns down the trail.